The T. S. Eliot Prize 2024

 The Penny Dropping / Bloodaxe Books

 Helen Farish, shortlisted for the T. S. Eliot Prize 2024 for The Penny Dropping (Bloodaxe Books), is the author of four books of poems.
 Her previous collections include: Intimates (Cape Poetry, 2005); Nocturnes at Nohant: The Decade of Chopin and Sand (Bloodaxe Books, 2012); and The Dog of Memory (Bloodaxe Books, 2016).
 Intimates, a Poetry Book Society Recommendation, won the Forward Prize for Best First Collection and was shortlisted for the T. S. Eliot Prize.
-The Dog of Memory was shortlisted for the Lakeland Book of the Year 2017.
-Farish was also a Writer of the Year Finalist in the Cumbria Life Culture Awards 2017.
-Her PhD thesis explored the work of Louise Glück and Sharon Olds.
+The Penny Dropping was recently named among the Poetry Society‘s Poetry Books of the Year.
+Farish’s PhD thesis explored the work of Louise Glück and Sharon Olds.
 She has taught at Sheffield Hallam University and Lancaster University.
 Born near Wigton in Cumbria, she now lives in Cumbria.
 Photo © Phyllis Christopher

 Peter Gizzi